-We report on the unaudited pro forma financial information set out on pages III-1 to III-12 under the heading of "Unaudited Pro Forma Financial Information" (the "Unaudited Pro Forma Financial Information") in Appendix III of the circular dated 17 October 2011 (the "Circular") of Wah Nam International Holdings Limited (the "Company"), in connection with the acquisition of Brockman Resources Limited and its subsidiaries (the "Transaction") by the Company.
+We report on the unaudited pro forma financial information set out on pages III-1 to III-6 under the heading of "Unaudited Pro Forma Financial Information" (the "Unaudited Pro Forma Financial Information") in Appendix III of the circular dated 15 December 2011 (the "Circular") of Wah Nam International Holdings Limited (the "Company"), in connection with the acquisition of the remaining 44.67% equity interest in Brockman Resources Limited (the "Acquisition") by the Company.
 The Unaudited Pro Forma Financial Information has been prepared by the directors of the Company, for illustrative purposes only, to provide information about how the Transaction might have affected the relevant financial information of the Company and its subsidiaries (hereinafter collectively referred to as the "Group").
-The basis of preparation of the Unaudited Pro Forma Financial Information is set out on pages III-1 to III-12 of the Circular.
+The basis of preparation of the Unaudited Pro Forma Financial Information is set out on pages III-1 to III-6 of the Circular.